wallnerryan/pxdocs-backup/content/Understand/_index.md

 ### Rules

-Create commands which run before or after a backup operation is performed.
-Specify labels.
+Use rules to create commands which run before or after a backup operation is performed.

 ### Application view

 <!-- This doesn't really fit here, need to find a better place -->
-You interact with PX-Backup through a central application view.
+You can interact with PX-Backup through a central application view.
 From here, you can see all of the resources currently on your cluster, filter them by namespace and labels, and create a backup.

 ## Get Started